 How do you plan to negotiate and document agreements with tribes that either your state or the tribes will adopt particular emission control measures?
 Who has authority to agree?

+Have you already connected with representatives from tribes to establish a working relationship and begin a dialogue about Regional Haze?
+Has this been through WRAP facilitation?
+Independently?

+Are any Class I areas in your state potentially impacted by emissions from sources on tribal lands?

+If so, what are the pollutants of concern?

+Which specific sources from within the tribal boundaries contribute to these pollutants?
+Do you have any information about emissions controls currently in place at these sources?

-Are any large sources of emissions in your state located near the border of a tribe or tribal reservation or likely impact a tribe or tribal reservation?
-Are these capable of being better controlled?
+Are there any sources of emissions in your state that are known or are suspected to impact visibility of a tribe or tribal reservation?
+What effect do planned emissions controls for these sources have on each tribe’s visibility?

-Have you considered other potential tribal interests in your planning, such as impacts on tribal air quality or impacts on off-reservation resources (e.g., aboriginal areas, ceded lands, sacred sites, treaty areas, usual and accustomed areas, traditional use areas)?
+Does your state’s planning process, analyses, and associated documentation include emissions impacts on each affected tribe’s air quality, including impacts on off-reservation tribal resources (e.g., aboriginal areas, ceded lands, sacred sites, treaty areas, usual and accustomed areas, traditional use areas)?

+To your knowledge, are there any tribes within your state or nearby that are working on preparing Tribal Implementation Plans (TIPs)?

 Outreach Regarding Federal Land Managers